 Until recently, the WPA/HRS Index existed only on paper – in drawers and drawers of 3×5 cards:

-Some of the cards were microfilmed and then scanned and some were scanned directly but the main point is that NOW they can all be viewed from home.
-The first part of the alphabet is in an e-pub format and links for the second half are to PDF documents.
-The screens look slightly different but navigation remains the same.
+Some of the cards were microfilmed and then scanned and some were scanned directly but the main point is that NOW they are all available (in stacks) in PDF format and can be viewed from home.

 Here’s a real example of how this works – my research on John G. Buck, work undertaken for a client, shared with her permission.

 Step 1.
 Access the Index to determine HRS number.

 Open the WPA Historical Records Survey Name Index (BRG76-3) at:

 |Details||BCA 12502 (Scanned)||HRS Index Cards – Buabe to Calhoun||Link||BCA BRG76-3-8|